ehowey/gatsby-theme-empty/themes/gatsby-theme-monorepo-tutorial/README.md

-# Gatsby Theme Monorepo Tutorial
+# Gatsby Theme Blank

-This is an absolute minimalist theme for a tutorial on setting up a Gatsby themes monorepo.
+This is an ultra-minimalist theme for setting up a custom Gatsby themes monorepo.